Why Life Insurance Is Important

 What Does Life Insurance Cover?

-Most life insurance covers your death.
+Most life insurance policies pay a benefit when you pass away, provided the cause of death is not excluded under the policy terms.
 This means the insurer will provide benefits when you pass away.

 However, insurance companies may have exclusions regarding the causes of your death.
 If you die due to excluded causes, the insurer won’t pay out your death benefits.